dojo/docs/developer/design/loader.rst

 	  }
   });

-When the dojo/loadInit is given an identifier (the text to the right of the !), it retreives (via AMD require) that module definition given by that identifier.
+When the dojo/loadInit is given an identifier (the text to the right of the !), it retrieves (via AMD require) that module definition given by that identifier.
 Next, dojo/loadInit hijacks the methods dojo.require, dojo.provide, and dojo.requireLocalization with temporary versions of those methods that allow the dojo/loadInit plugin to sniff and remember the dojo.required/provided module identifiers.
 If multiple instances of dojo are defined, the instance of dojo